NEW COMPETENCE. NEW COLLEAGUES. NEW CONFIDENCE.

 Now you’re tasked—with little or no training—to write speeches for someone whose pay grade is well above yours.
 To represent DoD to all kinds of audiences.
 To capture the voice, thoughts, and intonation of a boss who, just months ago, you’d seen only from afar.

 Above all, you don’t want to let down millions of men and women in uniform.
 They watch DoD’s leaders from tents, ships, missile silos, and a thousand other places around the world.
-They look to them—and therefore to you—for information and inspiration.
+They look to their leaders—and therefore to you—for information and inspiration.
 What you write matters.
 And you know it.

 Fortunately, there’s now training to help you.

 Active Duty, Guard, Reserve, veterans, civil servants, and others writing for military leaders will find value and benefit from this training.

 What You’ll Learn

-At the end of the course, you’ll walk away with the know-how to become a speechwriting machine—and a Certificate of Completion to show for it, as well as a six-month introductory membership in the Professional Speechwriters Association.
+At the end of the course, you’ll walk away with the know-how to become a confident speechwriter—and a Certificate of Completion to show for it, as well as a six-month introductory membership in the Professional Speechwriters Association.